cnrancher/autok3s/README.md

 **example**:

-The following command use Alibaba as cloud provider, create a K3s cluster named "myk3s", and assign it with 1 master node and 1 worker node.
+The following command uses Alibaba as cloud provider, creates a K3s cluster named "myk3s", and assign it with 1 master node and 1 worker node.

 ```bash
 export ECS_ACCESS_KEY_ID='<Your access key ID>'